scottmckendry/sunsetr/README.md

 #[Sunsetr configuration]
-backend = "auto"                 # Backend: "auto", "hyprland", or "wayland" start_hyprsunset = true          # Set true if you're not using hyprsunset.service (Hyprland only) startup_transition = true        # Enable smooth transition when sunsetr starts startup_transition_duration = 10 # Duration of startup transition in seconds (10-60)
+backend = "auto"                 # Backend: "auto", "hyprland", or "wayland" start_hyprsunset = true          # Set true if you're not using hyprsunset.service (Hyprland only) startup_transition = false       # Enable smooth transition when sunsetr starts startup_transition_duration = 10 # Duration of startup transition in seconds (10-60)
 sunset = "19:00:00"              # Time to transition to night mode (HH:MM:SS)
 sunrise = "06:00:00"             # Time to transition to day mode (HH:MM:SS)